First Influenza records

 There are several signs and symptoms associated with influenza and other respiratory infections18-23, such as: fever, cough, headache, muscle and joint aches, fatigue, sore throat, runny nose.

-The similarity of signs and symptoms between some respiratory diseases often present similarities, such as COVID-19, Influenza (Flu) and Common Cold.
+The signs and symptoms between some respiratory diseases often present similarities, such as COVID-19, Influenza (Flu) and Common Cold.

 Sources: ECDC21 & WHO23.